BIG-MAP/FINALES2_schemas/README.md

 1. Push your changes to a sidebranch of this repository.
 1. Create a pull request to the main branch of this repository.
 1. Follow the usual code review process to get your pull request merged.

+### Usage of the classes and schemas
+This section descrbes how the classes and schemas contained in this repository can be used.

+## Use of the classes
+The classes defined in this repository may be used by importing them from the ``classes_common``, ``classes_input`` and ``classes_output``, respectively.

+## Use of the schemas
+The schemas can be used for understanding the data structures as a human or for validating the data structures sent to and received from FINALES.
+Both options will briefly be explained in the following.
+The schemas for the inputs can be found in the JSON files in the key ``json_schema_specifications``.
+The schemas for the output can be found in the key ``json_schema_result_output```.

+### Validation
+For programmatically validating a data structure, the schemas may be used as follows:
+If you would like to validate, that an input ``specific_params = {...}`` for a certain method matches the required input schema for this method, get the capability from FINALES using the command ``capability_object = request_finales_capability(quantity_name, method_name)``.
+From these capabilities, the schema for the input can be obtained from ``schema_specs = capability_object['json_schema_specifications']``.
+The data structure can be validated using the ``validate`` method from the ``jsonschema`` package by executing ``validate(instance=specific_params, schema=schema_specs)``.

+### Understanding the data structures
+To understand the data structures as a human, you can request a capability from FINALES using ``capability_object = request_finales_capability(quantity_name, method_name)`` and check the schema in the ``json_schema_specifications`` key for the input and ``json_schema_result_output`` key for the output, respectively.
+Alternatively, the schemas can also be obtained from this repository as they are loaded to FINALES dynamically.
+These schemas may be inspected as they are or using a visualization tool like e.g. [this](https://json-schema-visualizer.netlify.app/).